 Is florist a good side hustle?

-Running a florist business as a side hustle can be a great way to earn extra income.
-It offers flexibility and allows you to showcase your creativity and passion for floral design.
-However, it’s important to consider the time commitment required to manage orders, source flowers, and handle customer inquiries.
+Yes, a florist business can be a rewarding side hustle.
+It offers flexibility and a chance to express your creativity with floral design.
+However, you should consider the time needed to manage orders, source flowers, and respond to customer inquiries.

 How can I differentiate my florist business from competitors in the market?